How To Elope In Colorado

 How guest count affects your elopement

 Your guest count impacts the locations that are available to you.
 The more guests you have, the more limited you are with where you can elope in Colorado.
-Keep your guest count low to have access to the most spots.
+The key to having plenty of options is to keep your guest count low.

-Wilderness areas typically limit the group size limit to 12, which means you could invite up to 8 guests after accounting for you and your photographers.
+Wilderness areas typically limit the group size limit to 12, which means you could invite up to 8 guests after accounting for you and your photo/video team.
 On National Forest land, most areas are suitable for up to 15 guests.

-Each location in Colorado has different rules when it comes to the group size that is allowed, which is why it’s important to hire a local photographer that can provide location guidance for you.
+Each location in Colorado has different rules when it comes to the group size that is allowed, which is why it’s important to hire a local photographer that can provide location guidance for you and help you navigate any permits or restrictions for the location.

 Choose Your Location